KozmikHluk/svntogit/ReadMe.md

-## Contains ability to create new repos in Bitbucket.
+## Contains ability to create new Git repos.
+Currently this supports Bitbucket, adding in GitHub as a target.

 1. Download this package.